aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 Many attempts to create different statistical or machine learning algorithms to detect attacks have been made throughout the decades.
-One of the most frequent approaches is to solve a task of classification where classes are something like "benign requests, SQL injections, XSS, CSRF,.. etc".
-While you may achieve some decent accuracy on a given dataset with a classifier, this approach doesn't solve very important
+One of the most frequent approaches is to solve a task of classification where classes are something like "benign requests, SQL injections, XSS, CSRF, etc.".
+While one may achieve some decent accuracy on a given dataset with a classifier, this approach doesn't solve very important
 problems:

-1. The presence of classes.
-What if your model during learning is presented with three classes, say "benign, SQLi, XSS" and in production it encounters "CSRF" attack?
+1. The choice of class set.
+What if your model during learning is presented with three classes, say "benign, SQLi, XSS" and in production it encounters a "CSRF" attack?
-2. What do these classes really mean?
+2. The meaning of these classes.
 Suppose you need to defend 10 customers each one of them, running very different web applications.
 For most of them you would have no idea what a single "SQLi" attack against their application really looks like.
 This means you would have to somehow artificially construct your learning datasets which is a horrible decision because you will end up learning on data from a completely different distribution than your real data is.
-3. How interpretable are your classifier's decisions to you and your customer?
+3. Interpretability of the results of your model.
 Ok, it came up with the "SQLi" label, now what?
 You and most importantly your customer (who is a) the first one to see the alert b) is not an expert on web attacks) has to guess which part of the request our model has considered to be malicious.